top of page

 Stephen Hawking

-The only way to verify that your investments will meet your requirements when you retire, is by checking their performance at least once each year and by calculating the growth of the dividend income being generated by your portfolio.
+The only way to verify that your investments will meet your requirements when you retire, is by checking their performance at least once each year and by tracking the growth of the dividend income being generated by your portfolio.
 This information should be used to determine whether your savings and annual dividend income are on track to meet your financial goal within a reasonable length of time, or whether you need to adjust your rate of saving or investment strategy.
 Not knowing this information is akin to driving on a narrow, winding mountain road at night with your eyes closed.
 The probability of arriving safely at your destination is very low.

-It is not necessary to track the market value (share price times the number of shares) of your investments.
-It is essential, however that you track the growth rate of the dividend income generated by your portfolio, to verify that you will reach your required minimum dividend income when you plan to retire.
+It is not necessary to track the market value (market price times the number of shares) of your investments.
+It is essential, however that you track the growth rate of the dividend income generated by your portfolio, to verify that you will reach your required minimum dividend income when you retire.
 The dividend income and its growth will be much less volatile as compared to the market value of your investments.

-Revision 2
+Revision 3

-April, 2025
+October 2025

 The information on this website is provided for educational purposes only and is provided without warranty of any kind.
 If you require financial, legal, or other expert advice you should retain the services of an independent, suitably qualified professional.
 Please read the full Disclaimer and Limits of Liability for more details.